cmu-ci-lab/writing/README.md

 ### Other best practices

-1. **PDF metadata**: You should use the [hyperref](https://ctan.org/pkg/hyperref) to set PDF metadata such as title, authors, topic, and keywords *for camera-ready PDFs*.
-(Never do this for PDFs under review, to avoid violating anonymity rules.)
+1. **PDF metadata**: You should use the [hyperref](https://ctan.org/pkg/hyperref) to set PDF metadata such as title, authors, topic, and keywords *for camera-ready PDF files*.
+(Never do this for PDF files under review, to avoid violating anonymity rules.)
 The latest version of the `acmart` template does that automatically.
 For the `cvpr` and `iccv` templates, you can set this metadata as follows:
 	~~~
 	\usepackage[pdfauthor={Ioannis Gkioulekas},pdftitle={Some title},pdfkeywords={Some keywords},pdfdisplaydoctitle]{hyperref}
 	~~~
 	These are just the options to produce PDF metadata, you should include them alongside any other options you need for `hyperref` (for example, clickable hyperlinked references).

 2. **do not commit PDF and generated files in git**: There are many files that are generated during building either $\LaTeX$ or code.
 Do not commit these files to the repository as it will cause conflicts for your collaborators.
-This includes the generated PDF or executable!
+This includes the generated PDF file!
 Other common generated files in $\LaTeX$ include: `.aux, .bbl, .blg, .fdb_$\LaTeX$mk, .fls, .log, .out, .synctex.gz` files.
 See below about using a `.gitignore` file.

 3. **project file structure**: You should have a separate `git` repository for each paper.
 Within the repository, I recommend structuring your files as follows.